Travel insurance: It’s like the washing dishes of travel. Nobody wants to think about it, but sooner or later you just gotta get it done.

 You’re taken into surgery to repair your wrist and your shoulder.
 The surgery was successful, but they’re going to hold you for three days.
 Your hospital bill is $12,000.

 If you have travel insurance, you’ll simply call your insurance company after the accident.
 A good insurance provider will not only pay for everything, but also make sure you’re in a reputable hospital getting the right treatment, that the changes to any travel plans are sorted and so on.
-You’ll pay a small excess, maybe $100.
+You’ll pay a small deductible, maybe $100.
 They’ll pick up the tab for the other $11,900, plus all the subsequent changes to your flights/accommodation that are needed.
 If you require medical evacuation to a different city or country, they’ll take care of that too.

 How travel insurance has helped me